eemilhaa/mealbase/README.md

 # Mealbase
 Mealbase is an application for generating meal suggestions about the foods you eat.
+Try it on [heroku](https://tsoha-mealbase.herokuapp.com/) (but read this readme first!)

 ## The idea
 - The user logs the meals they eat.